wisniewskikr/chrisblog-it-js-react/technologies/hooks/js-react-gui-html-helloworld--hook-usecallback/README.md

 ##### Terminology
 Terminology explanation:
 * **Hook**: React Hooks are inbuilt functions provided by React that allow functional components to use state and lifecycle features.
 * **useCallback**: The useCallback hook is used to memorize functions in functional components.
+It is used when we want to pass some function from one Component to other Component: changes in function don't rerender this other Component.
 * **JavaScript**: is a scripting or programming language that allows you to implement complex features on web pages or to implement web applications.
 * **GUI HTML**: it's an abbreviation for Graphical User Interface.
 It enables user to interact with application.
 GUI HTML means that user interacts with application via html web pag.
 * **React framework**: It’s used for building interactive user interfaces and web applications quickly and efficiently with significantly less code than you would with vanilla JavaScript.